Coder-RD/SQL-Challenge/README.md

 - 🔹 Aggregate Functions
 - 🔹 String Manipulation
 - 🔹 Data Transformation
-- 🔹 Salary Data Analysis
+- 🔹 Salary Analysis
 - 🔹 Rounding Functions
 - 🔹 Arithmetic Operations

 ### 💡 Key Concept

-The **The Blunder** challenge focuses on calculating the difference between the actual average salary and the incorrect average salary obtained after removing zeros from the salary values.
+The **The Blunder** challenge focuses on calculating the difference between the actual average salary and the incorrect average salary obtained after removing zeros from salary values.

 ### 🔑 SQL Functions Used